nospig/3d-print-monitor/README.md

 [Wemos D1 mini ESP8266 board](https://www.aliexpress.com/item/32651747570.html)
 [2.8" TFT non touch version](https://www.aliexpress.com/item/33012793224.html)

-Development was done on a NodeMCU board.
+Development was done on NodeMCU and Wemos D1 Mini boards.
 Any TFT with a 320x240 display that works with the TFT_eSPI library should work but has not been tested.

 ## Wiring